its-darsh/gengir/README.md

 If you wanted to install stubs for libadwaita, run `gengir Adw-1`.
 If you're using a venv you'll need to run gengir inside the venv.
 With poetry for example just run `poetry run gengir Module-x`.

+To install stubs for every library use `gengir` with no arguments.

 ```
 USAGE:
     gengir [OPTIONS] [MODULES]...